cuzfrog/mill-scalajs-demo/README.md

 * **Logic balance** -
 Application logic could be implemented on client or/and server side, and moved from on side to the other with fewer constrains.

-* **Remote Action flow** -
-An Action can be passed across remote boundary to the server and return to the client.

 * **Transparent state** -
 Any part of client state can be "ported" to server side, and vice versa.